hutchpd/QuantumSuperposition/QuantumSuperposition/docs/ComplexSupport.md

 ## Required Namespaces

- Make sure to import the correct namespaces, for these examples we use.
+Make sure to import the correct namespaces for these examples.

 ```csharp
 using System.Numerics;